top of page

 Ken-Yah won.
 She completed the race in a blast that left Keyron’s ship far back in a pile of space dust.
 A humiliating spectacle, but a prestigious and career defining victory for Ken-Yah.
 She gladly posed for the cameras.
 Her purple eyes showed the completion of the dark feminine within her that had been formulating throughout her early twenties.
 Keyron was never seen again.
 Ever since that day, nobody ever dared to create a copy of Ken-Yah again.
 She was Queen.
 The entire cosmos agreed.

-“Kairen...wake up...wake up Kairen...It’s time for you to wake up and realise who you are.
+“Kairen...wake up...wake up Kairen...It’s time for you to wake up and realize who you are.
 It’s time to wake up and take your place in the circle of life.”
 An unfamiliar voice echoed as the enchanting scenery dissipated, turning into purple dust.

 Kairen began to wake up from her flashback dream.
 Her dark brown eyes flattered open.
 It was morning, six thirty o’clock, to be exact.
 She immediately got up, bursting with energy.
 She quickly got ready.
 She wore her school uniform, a bright yellow coat, red tie, white shirt, and black plated skirt.
-Her thigh high socks were white in colour, a great accompanying accessory for her white school bag.
+Her thigh high socks were white in color, a great accompanying accessory for her white school bag.
 Before she ran out of her house, she grabbed a doughnut from the kitchen table.

 “Oh damn.” she chuckled as she laughed at herself.
 “I didn’t do history homework.
 Oh well, it’ll all work out somehow.
 I’ll probably just photocopy Aiken’s notes.”